 If you would like to learn more about the Giant Bullfrog, the Endangered Wildlife Trust has an interesting booklet on these fascinating creatures.
-This is the link to access the booklet.

 With their ever dwindling habitat I am privileged to be able to offer them a safe haven in the grassland at Random Harvest.

 I have new respect for the Red-knobbed Coot, they are the most wonderful parents and are a delight to watch.